-Jesus' real name, Yeshua, evolved over millennia in a case of transliteration.
+Jesus' real name, Yeshua, evolved over millennia in many cases of transliteration that took it from Yehōshu'a to Iēsous to Jesus.

 Regardless of religious belief, the name “Jesus” is nearly universally recognizable.
 However, it may come as a surprise that the name millions of Christians all over the world are implored not to take in vain was not actually “Jesus” at all.